Vector - Resource Management Allocation

 };

-Note I marked both move operators noexcept.
+Note: I marked both move operators noexcept.
 Assuming the operations are guaranteed not to throw you should mark them as noexcept.
-If we know that certain operations are exception safe, then we can optimize resize operations and maintain the strong exception guarantee.
+If we know that certain operations are exception safe, we can optimize resize operations and maintain the strong exception guarantee.
 This and some other optimizations will be documented in a subsequent post.

 Final Version